haihala/whoops-all-grapplers/docs/2. Areas/playtests/Playtest 1.md

 	- Including throws
 - Accidental sharpenings
 	- g ought to be a more basic action and sharpen ought to be a move
+- Inventory doesn't refresh what a player can buy when re-entering shop

+Ideas for non-obvious fixes:

+- Ground throw (crouch throw)
+- Sharpen to something like a half circle input
+    - Get rid of the gimmick button
+        - Replace with dash?
+        - Another attack button?
+    - New gimmick (sword for mizku)
+        - Move sharpen to like a quarter circle back special
+        - Add a standing slash and a crouching slash
+        - All slashes scale in damage from sharpen stacks
+- Rotator system
+    - Make it run in pre-round
+    - Maybe making it less precise will fix some jank elsewhere
+- Items
+    - On average should be way more expensive
+    - Store previous inventory state and add a bind to revert to it (undo)
+    - There ought to be more upgrades of upgrades